 The 45L Tax Credit is available to single-family and multi-family builders as well as manufactured home producers for exceeding certain energy standards.

-For years prior to 2023, the credit is $2,000 per dwelling unit to be claimed in the tax year each unit is first sold or leased.
+For years before 2023, the credit is $2,000 per dwelling unit to be claimed in the tax year each unit is first sold or leased.
 The credit can be claimed for newly constructed and substantially renovated homes and apartments as well as manufactured homes.
-We are able to certify units up to three years prior to the filing date for each year by amending tax returns.
+We can certify units up to three years before the filing date for each year by amending tax returns.
 (Some exceptions apply, and certain parameters must be met).

-Claiming the credit for years prior to 2023 as well as 2023 and beyond requires energy modeling, inspections, and certification from an eligible certifier (which Brayn has on staff).
+Claiming the credit for years before 2023 as well as 2023 and beyond requires energy modeling, inspections, and certification from an eligible certifier (which BRAYN has on staff).